 Who can get a library card?

 Please bring two pieces of identification with you to sign up for a library membership.
 One piece must be valid photo ID that shows who you are.
 The other piece must show where you live, such as a recent utility bill or tax bill that is dated within the last two months.

 Children ages 12 and under must be signed up by a parent or guardian using valid photo and address ID.

 I don’t live in Hanover.
 Can I still have a library card?

 If you own property in the Town of Hanover or you own a business in the Town of Hanover you are eligible for a free membership.
 Please bring a current Town of Hanover tax bill or your business documents with you, as will as valid photo ID and proof of your home address.

 You do not need a library membership to visit the library, read books in the library, use the computers or wifi, or attend library events and programmes.
 Please see our Policies page https://hanoverlibrary.ca/policies/ for more details.

 Why is there a non-resident fee?

 Public libraries in Ontario receive over 90% of their operating budget from the city, town, municipality or county in which they are located.
 Residents of the Town of Hanover receive free memberships to the Hanover Public Library because their municipal tax dollars support the library.
 Therefore, if you pay your taxes to the Municipality of West Grey your money supports the West Grey Library System and you can join there for free.
-If you live in Bruce County, your county taxes support the Bruce County Library System and you are able to join any branch of Bruce County Library System for free.
-Hanover Public Library is funded by a small community compared with either of those systems, and does not have enough resources to provide services for everyone wishing to have a membership.
+Likewise, If you live in Bruce County, your county taxes support the Bruce County Library System and you are able to join any branch of Bruce County Library System for free.
+Hanover Public Library is funded by a smaller population compared with either of those systems, and does not have enough resources to provide services for everyone wishing to have a membership.

 How did we decide the fee for non-residents?